headrotor/BMC_RESmart/README.md

 001          Reslex value (1-5)
-002          IPAP value in units of 0.5 cm H20 (divide by 2 to get actual) 003          EPAP value in units of 0.5 cm H20 (divide by 2 to get actual) 004-028      25 values of unfiltered instantaneous pressure 029-053      25 values of smoothed instantaneous pressure (25Hz) 054-078      25 values of unfiltered instantaneous pressure 079-084      10 values of instantaneous pulse (10 Hz) 085-094      unknown values related to pressure?
+002          IPAP value in units of 0.5 cm H20 (divide by 2 to get actual) 003          EPAP value in units of 0.5 cm H20 (divide by 2 to get actual) 004-028      25 values of something related to pressure at 25 Hz 029-053      25 values of of something related to pressure at 25 Hz 054-078      25 values of instaneous flow at 25 Hz 079-084      10 values of something oscillatory at 10Hz (motor drive?)
+085-094      unknown values related to pressure?
 095          Tidal volume in liters per minute
 098          spO2 (blood oxygenation) in percent (only if oximeter attached)